-As a result of the market rebound, performance of the Company's listed investments portfolio improved compared to that of last year and remained steady during the year, in line with HSI but outperformed HSCEI.
+As a result of the market rebound, performance of the Company's listed investment portfolio improved significantly by 17.89% as compared to the previous year and its absolute return achieved a new high over the past few years.

 Opportunities and risks both exist in the Hong Kong market.
-Although valuation of Hong Kong stock market is still attractive, only if domestic and global risks are relieved, can the Hong Kong stock market attract more global capital to increase asset allocation.
-The Company will continue to adopt a prudent investment strategy and always be aware of the risks.
+Although valuation of Hong Kong stock market is still attractive, investors have accumulated decent profit, hence may tend to withdraw from the stock market during a market downturn.
+Only if domestic and global risks are relieved, can the Hong Kong stock market attract more global capital to increase asset allocation.
+The Investment Manager will continue to adopt a prudent investment strategy and always be aware of the risks.